Droid-Softworks/pain-engine/README.md

 # Pain Engine
-Hero's Engine developed by Droid Softworks. (engine may have some differences between Hero and Pain)
+Hero's Engine developed by Droid Softworks. (engine may have some differences between Hero and Public)